-The banks' primary defense was that the City of Miami lacked standing to file this type of case.
-(Standing is the right to file a lawsuit or make a particular legal claim.
+The banks' primary defense was that the City of Miami lacked standing to file this type of case. ("Standing" is the right to file a lawsuit or make a particular legal claim.
 Only a person or entity that has suffered actual injury has standing to sue in court.)

 The banks also argued that the connection between the FHA violations and the harm the city claimed to have suffered were too far apart to entitle Miami to win the suit.
-That is, the banks argued there was no “proximate” cause.
-(Proximate cause is defined as the immediate reason that something happened that caused harm to another person.)
+That is, the banks argued there was no proximate cause. ("Proximate cause" is defined as the immediate reason that something happened that caused harm to another person.)

 In its decision, the U.S. Supreme Court acknowledged that the banks' discriminatory lending practices led to widespread foreclosures and vacancies in the city's minority communities.
-This forced Miami to spend more on municipal services.
+This glut of foreclosures and vacancies forced Miami to spend more on municipal services.
 For instance, additional police, fire, and building and code enforcement services were needed to remedy the blight and unsafe conditions that the foreclosures and vacancies generated.
 Also, the decreased value of the foreclosed homes and surrounding neighborhoods led to lower property taxes, which reduced the city's revenue.

-However, this wasn't a straightforward win for the City of Miami.
+But this decision wasn't a straightforward win for the City of Miami.
 The Court concluded that, even though the bank's practices injured Miami, there must be a direct connection between the violation and the injury for the city to recover monetary damages.
 The Court sent the case back to the lower court to determine whether there was a sufficient link between the banks' lending practices and the city's economic injuries to hold the banks responsible.